 Listen to the audio adaptation of this post:

 Hôtel de la Païva was built between 1856 and 1866 by the mysterious Blanche de Païva (also known as Thérèse and Esther Lachmann, Marquise de Païva or La Païva), one of the most admired but, at the same time, despised courtesan (a woman with high social position who had sexual relationships with rich and powerful men for money) of the French Second Empire (Regime of Napoleon III from 1852 to 1870).
 (Photos source)

 With different names, multiple lovers, 3 marriages and a willful ambition, La Païva was committed to dramatically changing her social status, infiltrating and conquering the upper-class Paris society and even outshining the elite by building a true architectural gem.
 In her own words, “the best hôtel particulier in Paris”.
 It is believed, not surprisingly given her character, that she built Hôtel de La Païva on the very spot where she had been humiliated in her youth.
-Without this palace, her name and story would have barely been known or remembered.
+Without this palace, her name and story would be barely remembered.